nikolajRoager/COBOLNavy/readme.md

 Solution and product:

+For efficient reading and modification, I need to use a VSAM data set

-I have made two data files: First I made a file with all the data, and some explanations: `alliedships_Example.txt` which contain the same data, with a bit of explanation of the format, with one line per ship. `alliedships.txt` contains the actual data we want to upload, wrapped so there is no more than 80 chars per line because backwards compatibility.
+For filling the data set, I have made two data files: First I made a file with all the data, and some explanations: `alliedships_Example.txt` which contain the same data, with a bit of explanation of the format, with one line per ship. `alliedships.txt` contains the actual data we want to upload, wrapped so there is no more than 80 chars per line because backwards compatibility.
 You can upload it with this CLI command `zowe zos-files upload file-to-data-set P0registration/data/alliedships.txt "USERNAME.USERDATA(ALLIED)"` (After creating the partioned data-set USERDATA, you may need to shorten the names)

 The data in `alliedships.txt` has been read off mainly from [https://www.naval-history.net/xDKWW2-4101-26RNHome.htm](the Naval-history.net project), with ship data verified on the [http://www.dreadnoughtproject.org/tfs/index.php/Main_Page](the dreadnought project Wiki)